MicrosoftEdge/MSEdgeExplainers/Focusgroup/explainer.md

 preexisting *tabindex sequential focus navigation* only.
 In other words, because Tab is often used to enter, optionally move through, and leave a focusgroup, the enter-and-exit points depend on which elements participate in the tab order (those with `tabindex=0` for example).
-Much like tracking which item is "selected", if the author wants to mark an exist or entry location in the focusgroup, they must update the tabindex values in script.
+Much like tracking which item is "selected", if the author wants to mark an exit or entry location in the focusgroup, they must update the tabindex values in script.
 <sup><a href="#note2">2</a></sup>